furnya/shortcut-quiz/README.md

 # Shortcut Quiz

 Shortcut Quiz is a Visual Studio Code extension designed to help users learn and practice keyboard shortcuts interactively.
-It is particularly useful for developers and power users who want to improve their productivity by mastering keybindings.
+It is particularly useful for developers and power users who want to improve their productivity by mastering shortcuts.

 ## Features

 - Interactive quiz to test your knowledge of Visual Studio Code keyboard shortcuts.
 - Real-time feedback on correct and incorrect key presses.
-- Support for multi-step keybinding sequences (e.g., `Ctrl+K Ctrl+C`).
+- Support for multi-step shortcut sequences (e.g., `Ctrl+K Ctrl+C`).
 - Visual hints for keyboard shortcuts, including modifiers like `Ctrl`, `Shift`, `Alt`, and `Meta`.
-- Integration with Visual Studio Code's keybinding data, ensuring up-to-date shortcuts.
+- Integration with Visual Studio Code's shortcut data, ensuring up-to-date shortcuts.

 ## How It Works